AnnaDK/Milestone-2/README.md

  ## [Deployment](#deployment)

-   At first, this project was developed using Cloud9 IDE.
+   At first, this project was developed using the Cloud9 IDE.
 Updates were committed to git.
-  Then updates were pushed to GitHub,using the built in function within Cloud9, where they were stored in a public directory.
+  Then updates were pushed to GitHub, using the built-in function within Cloud9, where they were stored in a public directory.
   Committing and pushing updates were done through Cloud9 .
   After problems with Cloud9 service, losing my account and everything that wasn't pushed to Github (bad experience-good lesson)